harshitaranganath27/Yook/README.md

 ### Milestones →

-1. Project Planning and User Login: (Assigned to Siddhartha) Creating user login and user preference settings.
+1. Project Planning and User Login:
+Creating user login and user preference settings.
 User Stories [1,2]
-2. Implementation of the following features: (Assigned to Siddhartha) Creation of events, announcements - User Stories [4,6]
+2. Implementation of the following features:
+Creation of events, announcements - User Stories [4,6]
-3. Shopping list, Charts and reporting, expense management: (Assigned to Harshita) User Stories [3,5,7,8]
+3. Shopping list, Charts and reporting, expense management:
+User Stories [3,5,7,8]

 Overall, the House Management App helps housemates manage their household responsibilities more efficiently, reduce conflicts, and improve the overall experience of living together.